haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/authentication/gs-authentication.md

 ...
 {% endhighlight %}

-For example, in the preceding `webapi.xml` for the customerGroups resource, only a user with `Magento_Customer::group` authorization can `GET /V1/customerGroups/:id`.
+例如， in the preceding `webapi.xml` for the customerGroups resource, only a user with `Magento_Customer::group` authorization can `GET /V1/customerGroups/:id`.
 On the other hand, you can create a customer using `POST /V1/customers` anonymously (or by a guest).

 {% glossarytooltip 34ecb0ab-b8a3-42d9-a728-0b893e8c0417 %}Authorization{% endglossarytooltip %} is granted to either an administrator (or an integration) defined in the Magento Admin with the customer group selected as one of the resources in the ACL tree.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 A guest or anonymous is a special permission that doesn't need to be defined in `acl.xml` (and will not show up in the permissions tree in the Magento Admin).
 It just indicates that the current resource in `webapi.xml` can be accessed without the need for authentication.

 Similarly, self is a special access used if you already have an authenticated session with the system.
-Self access enables a user to access resources they own.
-For example, `GET /V1/customers/me` fetches the logged-in customer's details.
+Self access enables a user to access resources they own. 例如， `GET /V1/customers/me` fetches the logged-in customer's details.
 This is typically useful for JavaScript-based widgets.
 </div>

 <h3 id="webapi-clients">Web API clients and authentication methods</h3>